Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Introduction

 \section{Introduction}

 Individuals diagnosed with metastatic cancer face a significant likelihood of developing brain metastases (BM), with reported incidence rates reaching up to 40\% \cite{tabouret2012recent}.
-The advent of BM often results in the diminished effectiveness of standard systemic therapies, underscoring the importance of effective BM management for improving patient survival and quality-of-life \cite{le2021eano}.
-Given the cognitive deficits associated with whole-brain radiotherapy, stereotactic radiosurgery (SRS) has emerged as a preferred method for BM treatment \cite{kocher2014stereotactic,rogers2022stereotactic}.
-SRS administers precisely targeted radiation to the metastatic regions while sparing the adjacent healthy brain tissue, thereby minimizing side effects in comparison to whole-brain radiotherapy.
+Stereotactic radiosurgery (SRS) has emerged as a preferred method for BM treatment \cite{rogers2022stereotactic}.
 The planning of SRS treatment necessitates detailed information on the number, size, locations, and boundaries of BM \cite{welzel2022stereotactic}, which in turn requires their precise detection and contouring.
-At present, the identification of BM is predominantly a manual process conducted by neuroradiologists and radiation oncologists, which is not only time-intensive but also prone to variability between observers \cite{xue2020deep}.
+Manual BM identification is not only time-intensive but also prone to variability between observers \cite{xue2020deep}.
 This manual identification process particularly fails with smaller metastases, which may go unnoticed due to their visibility on few image slices and their low contrast \cite{xue2020deep}.
 Moreover, the challenge of distinguishing BM from similar-looking anatomical structures, like blood vessels, in 2D image slices further complicates manual identification \cite{kocher2020applications}.
-Although these smaller metastases might be detected in subsequent scans as they increase in size, initiating treatment at later stages can adversely impact patient outcomes, as larger metastases are harder to manage and often associated with more severe symptoms \cite{baschnagel2013tumor}.
 Consequently, the development of automated, computer-assisted techniques for BM identification holds significant importance for clinical practice.